Car & Motorcycle Accident Lawyers

 If you are wondering how much your car accident claim against the at-fault driver is worth, our personal injury lawyers are here to guide you and provide advice.

-There are several types of damages that could be claimed against the person responsible for the accident, including:
+There are several types of damages that could be claimed against the person responsible for the accident:

 These damages will compensate you for your pain and suffering experienced since the accident and for the loss of enjoyment of life that you experienced after the accident.
 The Section A adjuster may have told you that your case was “capped”.
 This is the category of damage that they are referring to.
 According to the New Brunswick Injury Regulations, the maximum amount recoverable in damages under this specific category for all minor personal injuries is $7,500, adjusted for inflation.